 We took to the road once more, and watched a large herd of elk graze along the Madison River just before leaving the park at West Yellowstone.
 I could write many blog entries about Yellowstone National Park’s geology, or its wildlife—but what we had enjoyed best that day, by far, was our adventure along the Beartooth Scenic Highway.

 Visitors to southern Montana, traveling westward via Interstate 90, get their first sight of the Rocky Mountains while driving over the foothills of the Beartooth Range, which extends south into Wyoming.
 As one travels farther west, the Interstate roughly follows the south bank of the Yellowstone River.
 Approaching the town of Big Timber, one can see a small but high mountain range off to the north, as well as a small green sign alongside the highway which reads “Crazy Mountains”.
 During summer trips to the Rockies, when our family passed that sign, I could never pass up the opportunity to tell a bad joke about it, usually something like “The Crazy Mountains: You’d have to be crazy to go there!”
-It is true that few travelers to the Yellowstone River headwaters and Yellowstone National Park turn aside at Big Timber to investigate the Crazy Mountains.
+Although that is obviously not true, it is true that most visitors—eager to see the Yellowstone area to the south—rarely detour northward at Big Timber to investigate the Crazy Mountains.

 To make amends for those bad jokes of years past, I decided to share the highlights of the Crazies in this post.
-These are things I learned while exploring the highways and back roads between Bozeman (where I lived for a while), Livingston, and Big Timber.
+These are things I learned while exploring the highways and back roads between Bozeman, Livingston, and Big Timber.

-Those wishing to travel between Bozeman and Livingston via Interstate 90 must cross Bozeman Pass, which divides the Missouri River’s tributaries on the west side from the Yellowstone River headwaters to the south and east.
 The Yellowstone District of the Custer Gallatin National Forest includes much of this area.
 The Gallatin Range stretches northward from the boundary of Yellowstone National Park to Bozeman Pass.
-Continuing north from the pass on gravel roads, one can explore the Bangtail Mountains as I did.
-The Bangtails are a small range with no permanent lakes, but are still popular with local campers and hikers.
+Continuing north from the pass on gravel Forest Service roads, one can explore the Bangtail Mountains.
+The Bangtails are a small range—lacking major streams and lakes—but they also lack restrictions on motorized traffic, making them a favored weekend destination for many local campers and hikers.
 And they also offer great views of the Crazy Mountains and the Shields River valley.
-While exploring the Bangtails one summer evening in June, I was lucky enough to capture the panoramic view of the Crazy Mountains displayed above.
+While exploring the Bangtails one summer evening in June, I was lucky enough find one such viewpoint and capture the pre-sunset view of the Crazy Mountains displayed above.

 On subsequent visits to the Crazies, I ventured farther from Bozeman, traveling up US Hwy.
 89 from Livingston to the Shields River Road, which leads eastward to several Forest Service spur roads, as well as motorized and non-motorized mountain trails.
 Most of the trails to the alpine lakes at the base of the high peaks in the Crazy Mountains are non-motorized, but are popular hiking and horseback routes.